zimfw/zimfw/README.md

    This is optional.
 If you choose to not include this step, you should manually download the `zimfw.zsh` script once and keep it at `${ZIM_HOME}`.

-4. To automatically install missing modules and update the initialization script if missing or outdated:
+4. To automatically install missing modules and update the static initialization script if missing or outdated:
    ```zsh
    # Install missing modules, and update ${ZIM_HOME}/init.zsh if missing or outdated.
    if [[ ! ${ZIM_HOME}/init.zsh -nt ${ZDOTDIR:-${HOME}}/.zimrc ]]; then